All Products

 SLS_PASSWORD

-The AccessKey secret with write permissions to Simple Log Service.
+The AccessKey pair that has the write permissions on Simple Log Service.

 LTaI5xxxxxxxxxxxxindexp2#CZO8XXXXXXXXXXpKSG